 Tackling a new topic?

 Try looking for a review article first.
 Review articles attempt to summarize the state of research on a scientific topic.
-While lengthy & not generally including the very latest research, review articles can be a great way to start to get a handle on a topic.
+While lengthy and not generally including the very latest research, review articles can be a great way to start to get a handle on a topic.

 For articles describing primary research using scientific methods, written by experts in the field or scientists, try these biomedical, biology and life sciences databases: